Harry-Chen/Learn-Helper/README.md

 * [Harry-Chen](https://github.com/Harry-Chen)
   * current maintainer
-  * developer of v4
+  * developer from v4.0.0
 * [xxr3376](https://github.com/xxr3376)
   * original author
-  * developer until v3.3.1
+  * developer till v3.3.1

 ## Features

-* provide a Evernote-like UI
+* provide a Evernote-like materialized UI
 * collect all data of Web Learning
 	* Homework
-	* Announcement
+	* Notification
 	* File
 	* Discussion
+	* Question
 * provide new message reminder and highlight messages
 * provide a `Priority Inbox` like Gmail
 * provide a off-line mode, cache all message that you have already read